 - 2 teaspoons olive oil

-- 12 ounces beer; substitute apple or orange juice if desired
+- 12 ounces beer (substitutes: apple or orange juice)

-- Fresh herbs, such as sprigs of rosemary, thyme or chives, or about 2 teaspoons each of dried rosemary and thyme leaves
+- Fresh herbs (e.g., sprigs of rosemary, thyme or chives, or about 2 teaspoons each of dried rosemary and thyme leaves)

 - Arrange the roast on the rotisserie skewer and heat the grill.